d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

     param.requires_grad = False
 ```

-4. In fact, there is also a "hotdog" class in the `ImageNet` dataset.
-Its corresponding weight parameter at the output layer can be obtained by using the following code.
-How can we use this parameter?
+4. In fact, there is a "hotdog" class in the `ImageNet` dataset.
+Its corresponding weight parameter in the output layer can be obtained via the following code.
+How can we leverage this weight parameter?

 ```{.python .input}
 weight = pretrained_net.output.weight